 A trade log provides all sorts of insights that go unnoticed if it isn’t used.

-If the win rate is low, and profits are sluggish or negative, we can dig into that to find ways to improve our strategy:
+If the win rate is low, and profits are sluggish or negative, we can use that to find ways to improve our strategy:

-- Is the price moving your direction but not hitting the target?
+- Is the price moving in your direction but not hitting the target?
 If yes, the target is too aggressive for that entry.
-Or possibly you are entering too late in a move, or too early.
+Or possibly you’re entering too late in a move, or too early.
 A less aggressive target, or a better-positioned entry, will improve the win rate.

 - Is the price almost immediately going against you, but then eventually going in your expected direction?
 If yes, more patience is required.
 Add criteria into your trading plan that make you wait for the trade setup to more fully develop before jumping in.
 This will improve the win-rate.